zlthinker/STBA/README.md

 ### Code version

 This repository currently comprises two versions of codes ```0.0.0``` and ```1.0.0``` which go into the ```master``` and ```1.0.0``` branches, respectively.
-The ```0.0.0``` codes are based on the plain workflow of an Levenberg-Marquardt solver, while the ```1.0.0``` codes are based on the implementation suggested by [Bundle Adjustment Rule](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.222.3253&rep=rep1&type=pdf) and are more computation and memory efficient.
+The ```0.0.0``` codes are based on the plain workflow of an Levenberg-Marquardt solver, while the ```1.0.0``` codes are based on the implementation suggested by [[1]Bundle Adjustment Rule](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.222.3253&rep=rep1&type=pdf) and are more computation and memory efficient.
 You can try different implementations by checking out different branches.

 ### Build